rogual/frp.js/README.md

 ### Functions on Signal

-Signals support all the functions that events do, with the exception of `flatMap`.
-Signals also offer the following functions:
+Signals support all the functions that events do, and also offer the following
+functions:

 <h4><pre>
 initial(signal, value)